bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-02-16-newsletter.md

   performance] in the [1.6.0 release][fulcrum 1.6.0].

 - **Kraken announces proof of reserves scheme:**
-  [Kraken details][kraken por] their proof of reserves scheme involving a trusted auditor, also noting shortcomings and future improvements.
-Kraken proves onchain address ownership by digitally signing, a merkle tree of Kraken user account balances is created, the auditor verifies onchain balances are greater than account balances, and tooling is provided for users to verify their balance inclusion in the tree.
+  Kraken [details][kraken por] their proof of reserves scheme involving a trusted auditor, also noting shortcomings and future improvements.
+Kraken proves onchain address ownership by digitally signing a merkle tree of Kraken user account balances, the auditor verifies onchain balances are greater than account balances, and tooling is provided for users to verify their balance inclusion in the tree.